HewlettPackard/codar-ce/README.md

 •	Allows to create blueprints/designs using rich graphical designer (drag & drop), trigger deployments using native UI or auto-deploy using CI tool like Jenkins, Bamboo etc. which helps for Continuous Deployment.

-#What is HPE OO CE ?
+#Native Automation Tool

-HPE OO CE is a workflow automation tool which helps the end user to automate any complex steps.
+•	HPE OO CE is a workflow automation tool which helps the end user to automate any complex steps.

-It contains 6000+ pre-created automated operations and workflows which can be leveraged to automate the installation of software and deployment application from day1.
+•	It contains 6000+ pre-created automated operations and workflows which can be leveraged to automate the installation of software and deployment application from day1.

 #Limitations of HPE Codar CE
 1. 30 days of trial period with unlimited deployment on any number of OSI